-Antonio Felix da Costa is a Portuguese racing driver who most recentley competes with BMW in the FIA World Endurance Championship and with Andretti Autosport in the Formula E Championship.
+Antonio Felix da Costa is a Portuguese racing driver who most recentley competes with DS Techeetah in the Formula E Championship and with Jota Sport in the FIA World Endurance Championship.
+He is a regular competitor in Formula E since the inaugural season (2014-2015).

-Prior to that, Antonio raced three season in the DTM and also in different single-seater series, finishing third in the GP3 Series and Formula Renault 3.5 Series.
+Antonio also raced three season in the DTM and also in different single-seater series, finishing third in the GP3 Series and Formula Renault 3.5 Series.

 From 2008 to 2010, Antonio was driving for Motopark